 - Prioritize branded and natural anchors

-- Let users determine how they link
+- Let users determine how they link to you

-- Focus on link quality over anchor text
+- Focus on link quality over anchor text control

 - Accept natural variety